Coventry’s local hero

 Popularity and jealousy

-Whereby the Atlantean was Leyland-engined, Daimler remained loyal to Gardner, and following the launch of the more powerful and economical 6LX engine range, the Fleetline was soon the only credible alternative to the Atlantean prior to the Bristol VRT.
+Whereby the Atlantean was Leyland-engined, Daimler remained loyal to Gardner, and following the launch of the more even powerful 6LXB engine option, the Fleetline was soon the only credible alternative to the Atlantean prior to the Bristol VRT.
 Engine options did change following the creation of British Leyland and the same Atlantean power unit of the 0.680 Leyland engine became optional in the Daimler.
-After the spectacular flop of the single deck Roadline chassis, the Fleetline was quickly redeveloped to be available as a single deck bus though no where near as popular as the double deck variant.
+After slow sales of the single deck Roadliner chassis, the Fleetline was quickly adapted to be available as a single deck bus though no where near as popular as the double deck variant.

 Leyland remained jealous of Daimler even though they were both now part of the same family; and one or two tactics were played out in order to make the Leyland Atlantean seem a better option.
 Raw chassis prices were regularly hiked up along with parts costings yet operators continued to buy them partly spurned on by Leylands worrying attitude of ‘we know best’.